3d Modularity Revisited: Introduction, Background, and Summary

 \item With the above definition, we propose that, when an appropriately defined set of defects operators are included, the $\hat Z$-invariants of a given three-manifold are related to a (higher-depth) vector-valued quantum modular form of some type for the modular group ${\rm SL}_2(\ZZ)$.

 Focusing on Seifert manifolds with three singular fibres, we can be more concrete about the above expectation which we phrase in terms of the following Modularity Conjecture:

-More explicitly, we conjectured that, up to finite polynomials and pre-factors, the vector space spanned by $\hat Z(M_3;W_{\bnu})$ is also spanned by the components of a vector-valued quantum modular form for ${\rm SL}_2(\ZZ)$, transforming under the (dual of the) Weil representation $\Theta^{m+K}$.
+More explicitly, we conjectured that, up to the addition of finite polynomials and multiplicative pre-factors, the vector space spanned by $\hat Z(M_3;W_{\bnu};\tau)$ is also spanned by the components of a vector-valued quantum modular form for ${\rm SL}_2(\ZZ)$, transforming under the (dual of the) Weil representation $\Theta^{m+K}$.
 See Conjecture \ref{con:modularity} for the precise version of this Modularity Conjecture.
-Moreover, we show that this conjecture holds when $M_3$ is any weakly negative Brieskorn sphere $\Sigma(p,q,r)$ (see Theorem \ref{thm:modularityBrieskorn}).
+Moreover, we prove that this conjecture holds when $M_3$ is any weakly negative Brieskorn sphere $\Sigma(p,q,r)$ (see Theorem \ref{thm:modularityBrieskorn}).